-In the Company's second fiscal quarter (on July 16, 2019), Vera Bradley acquired a 75% interest in Creative Genius, Inc., which also operates under the name Pura Vida Bracelets ("Pura Vida").
+In the Company's second quarter of fiscal 2020, Vera Bradley acquired a 75% interest in Creative Genius, Inc., which also operates under the name Pura Vida Bracelets ("Pura Vida").
 Financial results for Pura Vida have been consolidated beginning July 17, 2019, the first full day following the acquisition.
-Prior period figures have not been restated.
+Figures prior to fiscal 2020 have not been restated to reflect the purchase transaction.

-The graphs below provide a "snapshot" of our performance in accordance with accounting principles generally accepted in the United States ("GAAP") in fiscal 2020 and the previous four fiscal years.
+The graphs below provide a "snapshot" of our performance in accordance with accounting principles generally accepted in the United States ("GAAP") in fiscal 2023 and the previous four fiscal years.